thomas-neitmann/thomas-adventuRe/content/posts/2021-01-05-understanding-non-standard-evaluation.markdown

 ## [1] 5.1 4.9 4.7 4.6 5.0 5.4
 ```

+So, even though you call `iris$Sepal.Length` in the global environment and in the very same environment there's a symbol named `Sepal.Length` bound to a value, R just bypasses that.
+Instead, it treats the data frame *itself* as an environment and if you evaluate `Sepal.Length` there you get back the contents of that column.
+Now that does not follow R's standard evaluation semantics at all which is why this process is called non-standard evaluation.

-If you understood what we've covered so far, you just made a big step forward on your journey towards mastering R. But wait there's more to come!
+If you understood what we've covered so far, you just made a big step forward on your journey towards mastering R. But wait, there's more to come!
 In part 2 of this post I will show you how to implement a NSE function yourself.
 By doing that you'll deepen your understanding even further and will learn about some of R's internals that give you the super power to write packages such as {dplyr}.
 Stay tuned!